Petit Manseng

 Quality

 Petit Manseng has small clusters with small to very small berries.
 The berries retain extremely high acidity at high soluble solids (Brix), even when grown in a hot climate region.
 Because of its outstanding and persistent acidity, Petit Manseng is well suited for high-quality aromatic sweet wines made from late-harvest grapes.
 It is mainly grown in France (Jurancon, and Pacherenc du Vic-Bilh).
 There is also a very small amount grown in Spain (Pais Vasco) and Uruguay.
 In the United States, Petit Manseng’s high acidity makes it well suited to warm climate regions, and thus it has become a popular variety in Virginia where it is grown for dry and late-harvest wines.
 In Parlier, a town in the south-central San Joaquin Valley of California, a hot climate region, Petit Manseng grapes and wines retained outstanding acidity (Tables 1 and 2), though yields were considered moderate-to-low for the region.
-It could be a useful for blending with other white wine varieties needing acid addition.
+It could be useful for blending with other white wine varieties needing acid addition.

 Tables